Thomas Jefferson: Re-election in 1804 and second term

-Jefferson's successful first term occasioned his re-nomination for president by the Republican party, with George Clinton replacing Burr as his running mate.
-The Federalist party ran Charles Cotesworth Pinckney of South Carolina, John Adams's vice-presidential candidate in the 1800 election.
+Jefferson was nominated for reelection by the Democratic-Republican Party, with George Clinton replacing Burr as his running mate.
+The Federalist Party ran Charles Cotesworth Pinckney of South Carolina, John Adams's vice presidential candidate in the 1800 election.
 The Jefferson-Clinton ticket won overwhelmingly in the electoral college vote, by 162 to 14, promoting their achievement of a strong economy, lower taxes, and the Louisiana Purchase.

-In March 1806, a split developed in the Republican party, led by fellow Virginian and former Republican ally John Randolph who viciously accused President Jefferson on the floor of the House of moving too far in the Federalist direction.
-In so doing, Randolph permanently set himself apart politically from Jefferson.
-Jefferson and Madison had backed resolutions to limit or ban British imports in retaliation for British seizures of American shipping.
-Also, in 1808, Jefferson was the first president to propose a broad Federal plan to build roads and canals across several states, asking for $20 million, further alarming Randolph and believers of limited government.
+In March 1806, a split developed in the Democratic-Republican Party, led by fellow Virginian and former Republican ally John Randolph, who viciously accused President Jefferson on the floor of the House of moving too far in the Federalist direction, permanently setting Randolph apart politically from Jefferson.
+Jefferson and Madison backed resolutions to limit or ban British imports in retaliation for British seizures of American shipping.
+Also, in 1808, Jefferson was the first president to propose a broad federal plan to build roads and canals across several states, asking for $20 million, further alarming Randolph and believers of limited government.

-Jefferson's popularity further suffered in his second term due to his response to wars in Europe.
-Positive relations with Great Britain had diminished, due partly to the antipathy between Jefferson and British diplomat Anthony Merry.
-After Napoleon's decisive victory at the Battle of Austerlitz in 1805, Napoleon became more aggressive in his negotiations over trading rights, which American efforts failed to counter.
-Jefferson then led the enactment of the Embargo Act of 1807, directed at both France and Great Britain.
-This triggered economic chaos in the U.S. and was strongly criticized at the time, resulting in Jefferson having to abandon the policy a year later.
+Jefferson's popularity suffered further in his second term as a result of his response to wars in Europe.
+Relations with Britain deteriorated, due partly to the antipathy between Jefferson and British diplomat Anthony Merry.
+After Napoleon's decisive victory at the Battle of Austerlitz in 1805, Napoleon became more aggressive in his negotiations with Jefferson and the U.S. over trading rights, which the U.S. proved unsuccessful in countering.
+Jefferson then led the enactment of the Embargo Act of 1807, directed at both France and Britain, which triggered economic chaos in the U.S. and was strongly criticized, leading Jefferson to abandon the policy a year later.

-During the revolutionary era, the states abolished the international slave trade, but South Carolina reopened it.
-In his annual message of December 1806, Jefferson denounced the "violations of human rights" attending the international slave trade, calling on the newly elected Congress to criminalize it immediately.
-In 1807, Congress passed the Act Prohibiting Importation of Slaves, which Jefferson signed.
+During the American Revolution, colonial states abolished the international slave trade, but South Carolina reopened it.
+In his annual message of December 1806, Jefferson denounced the international slave trade as "violations of human rights" and called on the new Congress to immediately criminalize it.
+The following year, in 1807, Congress passed the Act Prohibiting Importation of Slaves, which Jefferson signed.
 The act established severe punishment against the international slave trade, although it did not address the issue domestically.

-In Haiti, Jefferson's neutrality had allowed arms to enable the slave independence movement during its Revolution, and blocked attempts to assist Napoleon, who was defeated there in 1803.
-But he refused official recognition of the country during his second term, in deference to southern complaints about the racial violence against slave-holders; it was eventually extended to Haiti in 1862.
+In Haiti, Jefferson's neutrality allowed arms to flow to the slave independence movement during the Haitian Revolution, and Jefferson blocked attempts to assist Napoleon, who was defeated militarily in Haiti in 1803.
+But Jefferson's administration refused official recognition of Haiti during his second term, in deference to southern complaints about racial violence against slave holders.
+Recognition was not extended to Haiti until 1862.

-Domestically, Jefferson's grandson James Madison Randolph became the first child born in the White House in 1806.